renejerez/ubi-master-computer-engineering/14480-IOT/Teoria/readme.md

 - Types of Interoperability
     - Amoung devices: Exchange informations between devices, Integration of new devices
     - Network: comunnication between differents network's typologies, routing issues, security, optimization, QoS, mobility
-    - Sitatics: sintatic code must be the same amoung systems
+    - Sintatics: sintatic code must be the same amoung systems
     - Semantics: campatibility data model amoung systems, be able for diferents agents or services or applications exchange information
     - Plataform: Be able to exchange information between differents SO or domains